-With a 1-8 scoring scale, the IR section has four question types: table analysis, graphics interpretation, multi-source reasoning and two-party analysis.
+With a 1-8 scoring scale, the IR section has four question types: table analysis, graphics interpretation, multi-source reasoning and two-part analysis.
 The average GMAT test taker scores 4.3 on IR.
 A score of 7.0 is considered the 81st percentile, while a score of 8 is around the 92nd percentile, according to the GMAC.
 But just how important is the IR score?

 In general, B-schools give maximum weight to overall GMAT scores and often, also have minimum expected scores for the Quant and Verbal sections.
 But the IR score can tip the scale either way.
 If you have a strong Quant background, you’re likely to do well on Quant.
 In that case, a good IR score is just additional validation of your Quant prowess.
 However, a below average IR score may be a red flag in your case.
 On the other hand, if you have a strong non-Quant background, say, for instance, a graduate degree in literature, media, medicines, or law, you may find Quant a tough nut to crack.
 But a strong IR score will show that you’re not afraid of numbers and data-based analysis.
-This could really work in your favour.
-In any case, IR will continue to grow in importance as more and more candidates start reporting it in their GMAT score cards.
+This could really work in your favor.
+In any case, Integrated Reasoning (IR) will continue to grow in importance as more and more candidates start reporting it in their GMAT score cards.
 So, give this section your best shot!

 Have a question about your GMAT score?
 We’ll be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at +918884544444, or you can drop an SMS.
 You can write to us at email@example.com.